 Weather considerations before moving to Costa Rica

-May-October, has historically been considered the “green season” or rainy season here in Costa Rica.
+May-October has historically been considered the “green season” or rainy season here in Costa Rica.

-Historically, most of it falls between 30-90 minutes each afternoon during the green season.
+Historically, Costa Rica averages about 196 centimeters (77 inches) of rain per year.
+Most of it falls between 30-90 minutes each afternoon during the green season.
 Except for about three weeks in October, when it rains pretty hard all day.
-How global warming will effect the norm, is open for discussion.
+How global warming will affect the norm, is open for discussion.

-We looked at some property listings are situated at 5,000 feet and higher.
+We looked at some property listings at 5,000 feet and higher.
 Depending on location, and microclimate zone, temperatures can drop noticeably and annual rainfall can rise.
 Some microclimate zones experience fog in addition to more rainfall, cooler temps and less humidity.
+As a result, you really don’t want to build a house in a foggy area, right?
 For a couple of Left Coasters, humidity is a tough adjustment and figures into where we’ll eventually settle.
 All of you East Coast types, are probably laughing under your breath thinking, “what a pair of lightweights.”

 Over a beer in a bar with two expats living near a northern hillside Central Valley community, my wife and I were told that one chap’s wife was asking for a space heater.
 The man said, “if I have to buy heat for my house, we’re going to move to a warmer spot down the hill.”